 According to 19-time world champion power lifter Robert Herbst, resistance bands are a great place to start your fitness quest.
 “From small, high-volume shoulder movements to heavy exercises like push-ups and squats, there are just so many ways to use them,” he says.
 “With good technique and the proper amount of tension, you can really get a really solid workout.”

 Resistance bands can be sheet, looped, or tube.
 Sheet bands are literal sheets of latex; they’re your entry point because they’re the easiest type to use.
 You wrap them around your hands or feet, and use them for warmups or stretches.
-Looped bands, like a rubber band, are circular and are used for both upper and lower body workouts, and for moves like banded walks or glute bridges.
+Looped bands, like a rubber band, are circular and are used for both upper and lower body workouts, and for moves like banded walks, glute bridges, or ab workouts.
 Tube bands are thick tubes with handles that you grip; you use them for bicep curls, upright rows, leg curls, or chest presses.

 Whichever type you choose, they’re worth your time.
 Aside from being ultra-portable, resistance bands tend to be far more economical than other types of home gym hardware, and take up hardly any space.

 Lopped resistance bands (picture gigantic rubber bands) are great for stabilization exercises — the foundation for strength.
 This collection of five bands, which range from extra light (4 pounds) to extra heavy (30 pounds), is perfect for beginners or anyone with a nagging injury, and they can be mixed, matched, and combined for advanced fitness goals.
 That bum knee, shoulder, or ankle (maybe all three?) will thank you later.

 These bands are ideal for lateral movements, shoulder stabilization exercises, and leg extensions.
 You strap them around your arms or legs to boost strength and stability in your upper and lower body, and you can choose between three different levels: light, medium, or heavy.